Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Note that the guidance on errors and warnings is for tools’ default behavior; they MAY operate more strictly if users explicitly configure them to do so, such as by a CLI flag or a configuration option.

-The error and warning guidance in this section applies to build and publishing tools; end-user-facing install tools MAY be more lenient than mentioned here when encountering malformed metadata that does not conform to this specification.
+The error and warning guidance in this section applies to build and publishing tools; end-user-facing install tools MAY be less strict than mentioned here when encountering malformed metadata that does not conform to this specification.

 Add License-Expression field

-The License-Expression optional field is specified to contain a text string that is a valid SPDX license expression, as defined herein.
+The License-Expression optional Core Metadata field is specified to contain a text string that is a valid SPDX license expression, as defined above.

-For all newly-upload distributions that include a License-Expression field, the Python Package Index (PyPI) MUST validate that it contains a valid, case-normalized license expression with valid identifiers (as defined here) and MUST reject uploads that do not.
+For all newly-uploaded distribution archives that include a License-Expression field, the Python Package Index (PyPI) MUST validate that they contain a valid, case-normalized license expression with valid identifiers (as defined above) and MUST reject uploads that do not.
+Custom license identifiers which conform to the SPDX specification are considered valid.
 PyPI MAY reject an upload for using a deprecated license identifier, so long as it was deprecated as of the above-mentioned SPDX License List version.

 Add License-File field

-Each instance of the License-File optional field is specified to contain the string representation of the path in the project source tree, relative to the project root directory, of a license-related file.
-It is a multi-use field that may appear zero or more times, each instance listing the path to one such file.
+License-File is an optional Core Metadata field.
+Each instance contains the string representation of the path of a license-related file.
+The path is located within the project source tree, relative to the project root directory.
+It is a multi-use field that may appear zero or more times and each instance lists the path to one such file.
 Files specified under this field could include license text, author/attribution information, or other legal notices that need to be distributed with the package.

 Build tools MAY and publishing tools SHOULD produce an informative warning if a built distribution’s metadata contains no License-File entries, and publishing tools MAY but build tools MUST NOT raise an error.

-For all newly-uploaded distribution packages that include one or more License-File fields and declare a Metadata-Version of 2.4 or higher, PyPI SHOULD validate that the specified files are present in all uploaded distributions, and MUST reject uploads that do not validate.
+For all newly-uploaded distribution archives that include one or more License-File fields in their Core Metadata and declare a Metadata-Version of 2.4 or higher, PyPI SHOULD validate that all specified files are present in that distribution archives, and MUST reject uploads that do not validate.

 Deprecate License field

-If only the License field is present, such tools SHOULD issue a warning informing users it is deprecated and recommending License-Expression instead.
+If only the License field is present, tools MAY issue a warning informing users it is deprecated and recommending License-Expression instead.

-For all newly-uploaded distributions that include a License-Expression field, the Python Package Index (PyPI) MUST reject any that specify a License field and the text of which is not identical to that of License-Expression, as defined in this section.
+For all newly-uploaded distribution archives that include a License-Expression field, the Python Package Index (PyPI) MUST reject any that specify both License and License-Expression fields.

 Deprecate license classifiers

-Using license classifiers in the Classifier field (described in the core metadata specification) is deprecated and replaced by the more precise License-Expression field.
+Using license classifiers in the Classifier Core Metadata field (described in the Core Metadata specification) is deprecated and replaced by the more precise License-Expression field.

-If the License-Expression field is present, build tools SHOULD and publishing tools MUST raise an error if one or more license classifiers is included in a Classifier field, and MUST NOT add such classifiers themselves.
+If the License-Expression field is present, build tools MAY raise an error if one or more license classifiers is included in a Classifier field, and MUST NOT add such classifiers themselves.

-Otherwise, if this field contains a license classifier, build tools MAY and publishing tools SHOULD issue a warning informing users such classifiers are deprecated, and recommending License-Expression instead.
+Otherwise, if this field contains a license classifier, tools MAY issue a warning informing users such classifiers are deprecated, and recommending License-Expression instead.
 For compatibility with existing publishing and installation processes, the presence of license classifiers SHOULD NOT raise an error unless License-Expression is also provided.

 New license classifiers MUST NOT be added to PyPI; users needing them SHOULD use the License-Expression field instead.
-Along with the License field, license classifiers may be removed from a new version of the specification in a future PEP.
+License classifiers may be removed from a new version of the specification in a future PEP.

 Project source metadata